New Driving Test Laws – What you Need to Know

 - The reverse around a corner and turn in the road manoeuvres will no longer be tested

-- Instead, these will be replaced with more common scenarios like driving into a parking bay
+- Instead, these will be replaced with more common scenarios like driving into a parking bay, parallel parking and pulling up at the side of a road and rejoining traffic

 - One of the two vehicle safety questions will be asked while the candidate is driving, such as washing the windscreen using controls